11 must-try recipes that use French onion soup mix

 Cauliflower & French onion cheesy cobs

 These adorable individual cobs make delicious appetisers to serve with drinks or as a starter for a dinner party.
 You can use any style of crusty rolls you like as long as they’re sturdy enough to hold that luscious cauliflower-cheese filling.
+Feeding a big crowd?
+You can always go for the classic spinach dip in cob loaf as well.
 I always line my baking tray with baking paper first; it just makes everything easier to clean!

 07